-When in a learning curve, it is natural to develop a set of assumptions and beliefs based on limited knowledge.
+When you are on a learning curve, it is natural to develop a set of assumptions and beliefs based on limited knowledge.
 For that reason, it is often possible to observe very smart people that are yet to be exposed to more advanced knowledge, hold – with a false sense of righteousness – wrong assumptions.
-However, it is an openness to deconstructing your opinions based on new knowledge that separates those who can evolve and adapt as the world changes and those who don’t.
+However, it is an openness to deconstructing your opinions based on new knowledge that separates those who can evolve and adapt with the waves of changes and those who don’t.

 Watching from within while technology and science evolve faster than ever, one knows that change is like the ocean.
 You can’t stop the wave.
-You can swim away, you can dive, or you can stay where you are and be smacked in the head unconscious.
+You can swim away, you can dive, or you can stay where you are and be smacked in the head.

 If anything, 2020 has further reinforced this in my mind in 2 ways: Watching people, businesses and nations adapt as the pandemic unfold, and the Black Lives Matter protests spread across the globe, confronting people’s ideas of racial injustice.

 Who do you think has a better chance of finding success in the so-called “new normal”?
 Those who resist, or those who embrace the change early?

 What psychological research shows is the reason why it is so hard for some people to change their mind, is that for most people, opinions are often based on emotions and social norms, not facts.